-There are three casinos awaiting sports betting in Massachusetts to launch.
+There are three casinos awaiting Massachusetts sportsbooks to launch.

 But while they wait, the revenue reports for August are in.